Coercion

 Coercion involves compelling a party to act in an involuntary manner through the use of threats, including threats to use force against that party.
 It involves a set of forceful actions which violate the free will of an individual in order to induce a desired response.
 These actions may include extortion, blackmail, or even torture and sexual assault.
-Common-law systems codify the act of violating a law while under coercion as a duress crime.
+Common-law systems recognize duress as a defense to criminal liability when an individual commits an offense under coercion.

 Coercion used as leverage may force victims to act in a way contrary to their own interests.
-Coercion can involve not only the infliction of bodily harm, but also psychological abuse (the latter intended to enhance the perceived credibility of the threat).
+Coercion can involve not only the infliction of bodily harm but also psychological abuse (the latter intended to enhance the perceived credibility of the threat).
 The threat of further harm may also lead to the acquiescence of the person being coerced.
-The concepts of coercion and persuasion are similar, but various factors distinguish the two.
+Although the concepts of coercion and persuasion are similar, various factors distinguish the two.
 These include the intent, the willingness to cause harm, the result of the interaction, and the options available to the coerced party.

+Contexts

+Political theory

-Political authors such as John Rawls, Thomas Nagel, and Ronald Dworkin contend whether governments are inherently coercive.
-In 1919, Max Weber (1864–1920), building on the view of Ihering (1818–1892), defined a state as "a human community that (successfully) claims a monopoly on the legitimate use of physical force".
+Political authors such as John Rawls, Thomas Nagel, and Ronald Dworkin consider whether governments are inherently coercive.
+In 1919, Max Weber, building on the view of Rudolf von Ihering, defined a state as "a human community that (successfully) claims a monopoly on the legitimate use of physical force".
 Morris argues that the state can operate through incentives rather than coercion.

+Healthcare

 Healthcare systems may use informal coercion to make a patient adhere to a doctor's treatment plan.
-Under certain circumstances, medical staff may use physical coercion to treat a patient involuntarily., a practice which raises ethical concerns.
+Under certain circumstances, medical staff may use physical coercion to treat a patient involuntarily, a practice which raises ethical concerns.
 Such practices has also been shown to cause moral distress among healthcare staff, especially when staff attitudes toward coercive measures are negative.
-To minimize the need for coercion in psychiatric care, various models such as Safewards and Six Core Strategies have been implemented with promising results.
+To minimize the need for coercion in psychiatric care, various models like Safewards, as well as Six Core Strategies, have been implemented with promising results.